techidaily/site-facebook/source/_posts/facebook-logging-you-out-randomly-7-ways-to-fix-it.md

  To fix issues with your browser logging you out repeatedly, apply the below fixes:

 * Remove all extensions related to Facebook in your browser.
-We have an article about[removing extensions from your browser](https://www.makeuseof.com/tag/how-to-clean-up-your-browser-extensions-the-easy-way/) ; if you don't know the process, you can check it out.
+We have an article about [removing extensions from your browser](https://www.makeuseof.com/tag/how-to-clean-up-your-browser-extensions-the-easy-way/) ; if you don't know the process, you can check it out.
 * Clear your browser's cache and cookies to ensure the accumulated data in the cache isn't interfering.
-If you're unfamiliar with the process, you can check out our guides that explain the[process of clearing cookies and cache in Edge](https://www.makeuseof.com/how-to-clear-microsoft-edge-cache-browsing-data/) ,[Chrome](https://www.makeuseof.com/how-to-clear-cookies-cache-in-chrome/) , and[Firefox](https://www.makeuseof.com/clear-cache-firefox/) .
+If you're unfamiliar with the process, you can check out our guides that explain the [process of clearing cookies and cache in Edge](https://www.makeuseof.com/how-to-clear-microsoft-edge-cache-browsing-data/) ,[Chrome](https://www.makeuseof.com/how-to-clear-cookies-cache-in-chrome/) , and [Firefox](https://www.makeuseof.com/clear-cache-firefox/) .

 ### Clean the Cache of Your App

  For the same reason we cleared the cache on a browser to eliminate chances of cached data causing the problem, you should also clear your app cache.
-Check out our guide explaining[how to clear the app cache in Android](https://www.makeuseof.com/tag/clear-cache-android/) and[iOS](https://www.makeuseof.com/tag/how-to-clear-cache-on-iphone-ipad/) if you've never done so before.
+Check out our guide explaining [how to clear the app cache in Android](https://www.makeuseof.com/tag/clear-cache-android/) and [iOS](https://www.makeuseof.com/tag/how-to-clear-cache-on-iphone-ipad/) if you've never done so before.

 ## 7\.
 Report the Issue to Facebook Support